reef-technologies/b2-sdk-python/doc/source/server_side_encryption.rst

 *********************************************
 Moderate security: a single key with many ids
 *********************************************
-Should the application's infrastructure require a single key (or a set of keys) to be used in a bucket, authors of this library recommend generating a unique key identifier for each file anyway (even though these unique identifiers all point to the same key value).
-This obfuscates confidential metadata from malicious users.
+Should the application's infrastructure require a single key (or a limited set of keys) to be used in a bucket, authors of this library recommend generating a unique key identifier for each file anyway (even though these unique identifiers all point to the same key value).
+This obfuscates confidential metadata from malicious users, like which files are encrypted with the same key, the total number of different keys, etc.